csessig86/leaflet-maps-intro/readme.md

 ####5.
 Add data to map
 * Our sample dataset is [a list of breweries in Iowa](https://docs.google.com/spreadsheets/d/1M6mREJiDMQ1NTbdbOXiw0sWN_6DE7E33JJY503GS7tc/pub?output=html).
 I've already included lat, long information for each brewery and converted the CSV into a JSON file.
 You must have lat, long information for each location for Leaflet to put them on the map.

-* Pro-tip: If you need a site to convert CSVs into JSON files, check out [Mr. Data Converter](http://shancarter.github.io/mr-data-converter/)
+* Pro-tip: If you need a site to convert CSVs into JSON files, check out [Mr. Data Converter](http://shancarter.github.io/mr-data-converter/).
+And if you're looking for a site that can geocode addresses in a Google spreadsheet, check out [this site](http://gmaps-samples.googlecode.com/svn/trunk/spreadsheetsgeocoder/geocodespreadsheet.htm).

 * The breweries JSON data is one array.
 Each brewery is an object within that array.
 Objects have keys and values and each represent a data point.
 For instance, in the breweries data, one of the keys is address.
 The value is address for the specific brewery.